SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Google Cloud Audit Application Added"

+    Detects when an application is added to Googe Workspace Domain.
+This should an expected change made by an administrator and need to be verify.

+    - **Effort:** intermediate

 ??? abstract "Google Cloud Audit Attack Warning"

     Detects when Google Cloud Audit notify an attack warning such as the famous "Government-backed attack".